Touch-focused facial

 • Extended massage of the face and neck, with scalp or décolleté included when time and goals allow.

-• Integration of certified modalities (lymph-style work, light facial cupping, reflexology points) where they suit your session.
+• Integration of modalities (lymph-style work, light facial cupping, facial gua sha, reflexology points) where they suit your session.

 • Treatment-grade serums, moisturizer, and SPF or finishing protection matched to your skin type.